lodyb/otoq/README.md

 - start game with `/otoq` (options for rounds, tags, years)
 - vote to skip with `/otoqskip`
 - upload new media with `/otoqupload`
+- automatic volume normalization (replaygain)
+- automatic conversion of webm/mkv/m4a to mp4 for discord
 - scores and leaderboards
 - filtering by tags and years